music-bat/mbat/README.md

 ## Project Setup

 ### Requirements
+This project contains the source code for backend (e.g. /apps/api) and frontend (e.g. /apps/pwa).
+Your local setup must meet the following requirements to get the whole ecosystem (api, apps, databases) running on a local machine.

-You'll need Node.js >=16.0.0 and Docker >= 19.03.0 running on your local machine.
+Node.js >=16.0.0 is required to run the backend and frontend code.
+Docker >= 19.03.0 is required to host local database instances.

 ### Get Started
 * Checkout the repository e.g. via `git clone https://github.com/music-bat/mbat.git`